mmistakes/minimal-mistakes/_drafts/2023-06-30-kotlin-context-receivers.md

 }
 ```

 We can see that the `JobController` class has three context receivers: `Jobs`, `JsonScope<Job>`, and `Logger`.
-Inside the `findJobById` method, the contexts are accessed without any specification.
-The `log` method and the `findById` function are called as if they were part of the `JobController` class.
+Inside the `findJobById` method, the contexts are accessed without specification.
+The `log` method and the `findById` function are called as part of the `JobController` class.

-With the above code, we totally lack the responsibility of each method.
+With the above code, we totally need more responsibility for each method.
 Who owns the function `findById` or the function `log`?
-In general, implicit function resolution is harder to read and understand, and thus it's harder to maintain.
-Moreover, we can't avoid name clashes when we start to use multiple contexts.
+In general, implicit function resolution is harder to read and understand and, thus, harder to maintain.
+Moreover, we can't avoid name clashes when using multiple contexts.

-We can change it and make it more explicit by using the `@` notation to access the context receivers.
+We can change and make it more explicit by using the `@` notation to access the context receivers.
 For example, we can rewrite the `findJobById` method as follows:

 ```kotlin
 context (Jobs, JsonScope<Job>, Logger)